ARPOISE/ARpoise/unity/Readme.md

 - **ARpoise** dynamically downloads the Unity 3d prefabs shown.

-- **AR-vos** is an image trigger, a SLAM based and a geolocative AR application.
+- **AR-vos** is an image trigger, a SLAM, and a geolocative AR application.
 It uses ARCore on Android and ARKit on iOS.

 - **AR-vos** dynamically downloads the trigger images used and the Unity 3d prefabs shown once the image triggers.